Research Kayaks in the Buyers' Guide!

 Cons for both boats: Very minor fit and finish details if any.
 Though given the price I am happy to have that good ole fashioned hand made character than pay a lot more for factory perfection.
 I would like to see more substantial seat stays…. but that may be in part due to my size.

 Over all I think that covers everything.
 I am really happy to have found Mayan Seas; I think that they make very good boats, at very good prices.
 Not to mention that they are very accommodating, punctual and stand behind their product.
 What more could you ask for?
 I hope that this review helps if you are considering one of these boats.
 If they ever come out with a longer faster Performa L, I would sell off the Kanik (by then my friends will have learned enough to use the Performa that I have now) and place my order.
-The reviews can be confusing unless you realize that there are three models of the Performa.
-I have paddled all three.

 The first Performa (probably the one reviewed by "--") fits the description given, with poor secondary stability.
 However, this boat is no longer manufactured.